JasperZhang121/Vaults/README.md

 ## Issues

-_Some images shown in the notes by Obsidian may not appear in the GitHub repository due to differences in the reference style used in Obsidian and markdown.
+- _Some images shown in the notes by Obsidian may not appear in the GitHub repository due to differences in the reference style used in Obsidian and markdown.
 I plan to resolve this issue by May 2023._
+- _As a result of a reorganization, the references to this repository in other repositories have been disrupted.
+However, I plan to rectify this issue by the end of April 2023._

 ## Last Update